University of London: Controversy

 In recent years the University of London has seen much controversy surrounding its treatment of staff and students.

 In 2012, outsourced cleaning staff ran the "3 Cosas" campaign, fighting for improvements in three areas – sick pay, holiday and pensions.
 After over a year of high-profile strikes, protests and occupations, concessions were made by the university in terms of sick pay and holidays; however, these improvements were nowhere near to the extent of what was being demanded by the campaign.

 In 2013, after a student occupation in favour of ten demands, including fair pay for workers, a halt to privatisation of the university and an end to plans to shut down the university's student union ULU, police were called, resulting in the violent eviction and arrests of more than 60 students, as well as police violence towards students outside supporting the occupation.
 After these events, a high-profile "Cops Off Campus" demonstration was held against the university's security policies, with thousands in attendance.

 In 2018, an article was published by Vice that reported on concerns over the university's security arrangements at Senate House, where more than 25 extra private security staff had been brought in.
 Students who had been involved in an occupation of Senate House were barred from using university facilities, and there were numerous allegations of students being verbally, physically and sexually assaulted by the temporary security staff.

 In December 2018, the Independent Workers' Union of Great Britain called for a boycott of events at the university's central administration buildings, including Senate House, with the aim of putting pressure on the University of London to bring outsourced cleaning, catering and security staff in-house by targeting a revenue stream worth around £40 million per year.

 In May 2019, the congress of the University and College Union voted to boycott the University of London's central administration buildings including Senate House, raising the pressure on the University of London.
 Dion Georgiou, an academic supporting the boycott and a member of UCU, wrote a comment piece for The Guardian shortly before the vote, urging the congress to approve the motion and claiming that "[outsourced workers] face an intransigent university management, whose response has frequently blended short-termism with heavy-handedness".
 The motion was passed two days later.

 In May 2025, the incumbent Vice Chancellor, Prof. Wendy Thomson, was suspended pending further inquiries on allegations of bullying and poor leadership.
-On May 27, 2025, Prof. David Latchman assumed the position in an acting capacity.
+On 27 May 2025, Prof. David Latchman assumed the position in an acting capacity.
+She later resigned at the conclusion of the investigation, disputing the original claims of bullying and launched legal action against the university for "for constructive dismissal and alleged detrimental treatment after she made whistleblowing disclosures."